Class-Imbalanced Graph Learning without Class Rebalancing: Handling Class Imbalance from a Topological Perspective

-\textbf{Empirical justification.} We validate the effectiveness of the proposed node risk assessment method, as shown in Fig.~\ref{fig:risk-acc}.
-The results indicate that our approach while being computationally efficient, can also accurately estimate node misclassification risk across various real-world IGL tasks.
+\textbf{Empirical validation.} We validate the effectiveness of the proposed node risk assessment method, as shown in Fig.~\ref{fig:risk-acc}.
+The results indicate that our approach can accurately estimate node misclassification risk across various real-world CIGL tasks while enjoying computational efficiency.